xiaochaorou9989/Memo/install-lamp-on-ubuntu.md

 ```

 ### 安装 apr, apr-util，pcre。
-q： cannot remove 'libtoolT': No such file or directory.
+Q： cannot remove 'libtoolT': No such file or directory.

-a: Edit configure file.
-Change the line [$RM "$cfgfile"] to [$RM -f "$cfgfile"]。
+A: Edit configure file.
+Change the line `$RM "$cfgfile"` to `$RM -f "$cfgfile"`。

 ### 安装 apache。
-q: error while loading shared libraries: libpcre.so.1: cannot open shared object file: No such file or directory.
+Q: error while loading shared libraries: libpcre.so.1: cannot open shared object file: No such file or directory.
-a: `ln -s /usr/local/lib/libpcre.so.1 /lib` or `ln -s /usr/local/lib/libpcre.so.1 /lib64`
+A: `ln -s /usr/local/lib/libpcre.so.1 /lib` or `ln -s /usr/local/lib/libpcre.so.1 /lib64`

 ### 安装 mysql。
 ```